-For each type of mud, the mechanic components use one elastomer 2 specific for sealing - the deeper the drilling, the more expansive the sealer.
+For each type of mud, the mechanic components use one elastomer specific for sealing - the deeper the drilling, the more expansive the sealer.
 Every time a new layer is reached, before changing the drilling mud it is necessary to open the pump and replace the sealer by another one with adequate elastomer.
 In addition, due to the intense wearing out of the equipment, there is recurrent need to purchase spare parts to avoid affecting the operation.
+Sigmarhoh developed an elastomer that can work with the three types of mud with no need for replacement, which increases productivity and practicality of the operation.
+In addition, its useful life reaches up to twice the elastomers of the competitors and its price is equivalent to the cheapest type of elastomer (the one that is used in the phase of water-based mud).
+Today, the company uses the new material in all of its equipment units.